-Originally, it was proposed to lay the railroad much nearer Princeton Village and have the depot about where the school building now stands on Boylston Avenue, but the hotel-keepers and others opposed this location on the ground that a “rough element” would thereby be brought into the very center of the town.
+The original proposal was to lay the railroad track much nearer Princeton Village and have the depot about where the old school building now stands on Boylston Avenue, but the hotel-keepers and others opposed this location on the grounds that a “rough element” would thereby be brought into the very center of the town.
 Therefore, the two stations were located 2.5 miles to the south and west.

 Both the Princeton Depot and Brooks Station were busy centers.
 Besides the many coaches, milk and baggage wagons, the private carriages of the Allen’s, Bullock’s, Washburn’s, Goddard’s, Perkins’s, and others daily met the more popular trains.

 The silencing of the familiar clickity-clack of iron wheels over rail joints has closed a chapter in the history of Princeton, as well as in the lives of those who remember with a touch of nostalgia the hey-day of railroading in this country.

 Miss Ethel Mirick